 Just as Mexico is more than siestas on beaches, Mexican cuisine is far more than tacos, margaritas and cervezas.
 Shop for spices and produce in local markets and learn to make dishes such as ceviche, antojitos and tamarind sauce on a culinary vacation.
 Cooking classes and foodie tours in Mexico are offered by a number of companies, including Epitourean, Eat Mexico and Intrepid.

 Mexico is also rich with history—much of which predates the Spanish conquistadors.
 The Mayan ruins of Tulum and Chichen Itza offer spectacular stone monuments and temples.
 Tulum is only about two hours south of the tourist-clad beaches of Cancun; Chichen Itza is about two hours to the west.

 Immersion is a great language-learning technique, and you can do just that in colorful Guanajuato.
-Escuela Mexicana offers a variety of total-immersion Spanish language programs that can last as little as one week or up to 25 weeks.
-In the standard program, students 17 and older take grammar and conversation classes ranging from beginner to advanced plus.
+Escuela Mexicana offers a variety of total-immersion Spanish language programs, including online classes.
+In the standard program, students take grammar and conversation classes ranging from beginner to advanced plus.